Daniel Grassl: 2022–2023 season

 In August, before the start of the 2022–23 figure skating season, Grassl announced that he would be leaving Egna, Italy, where he had trained most of his life and relocating to Norwood, Massachusetts to train at The Skating Club of Boston under Alexei Letov and Olga Ganicheva.

 Grassl was invited to be part of Team Europe at the Japan Open at the beginning of the season.
 On the Grand Prix, he placed fourth at the 2022 Skate America.
 He fared better at his second event, winning gold at the 2022 MK John Wilson Trophy, which result in turn qualified him for the Grand Prix Final, becoming the first ever Italian male figure skater to do so.
 A week later, he competed at the 2022 CS Warsaw Cup and won the silver medal, finishing less than half a point behind event champion Kévin Aymoz.

 Shortly before the Grand Prix Final, Grassl announced that he had moved back to Egna to train due to homesickness.
 At the Final, Grassl finished in sixth place after placing fourth in the short program and fifth in the free skate.
 At the Italian championships shortly afterward, he finished in fourth place, missing the podium for the first time in five years.
-In the aftermath of these disappointments, Grassl began training in Moscow under controversial Russian coach Eteri Tutberidze.
-He would later say that he was finding it difficult to motivate himself to train after the Olympics, feeling that his time in Moscow had assisted him, but that he felt under pressure as "many people are against me and my decision" to train on Tutberidze.
+In the aftermath of these disappointments, Grassl began training in Moscow with Russian coach Eteri Tutberidze.
+He would later say that he was finding it difficult to motivate himself to train after the Olympics, feeling that his time in Moscow had assisted him, but that he felt under pressure as "many people are against me and my decision" to train with Tutberidze.

 Competing at the 2023 European Championships despite his fourth-place finish at the national championships, Grassl finished eighth in the short program after doubling a planned quad Lutz.
 He fell on his quad Lutz attempt in the free skate, and erred on two other jumps, but still rose to sixth overall.
 He indicated that he was undecided whether he would return for further training in Russia.